goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

 configuration file after a long time I often have this feeling too, but reading directive for directive often helps me to get a quick overview of the functionality of the package.
-In fact, the configuration files can help you understand the processes of the Zope 3 framework without reading the code, since all of the interesting interactions are defined right there.
+In fact, the configuration files can help you understand the processes of the BlueBream framework without reading the code, since all of the interesting interactions are defined right there.

-Furthermore, ZCML is well documented at many places, including the BlueBream API documentation tool at http://localhost:8080/++apidoc++/.
+Furthermore, ZCML is well documented at many places, including the BlueBream API documentation tool at http://apidoc.zope.org/++apidoc++/ .
 Here is a short list of the most important namespaces:

 - ``zope`` - This is the most generic and fundamental namespace of all, since it allows you to register all basic components with the